-Solution Error Handling and Recovery Strategy Error handling must be performed in the remote service because the message is effectively handed off to the remote system in a "fire-and-forget" manner.
-Recovery-Because this pattern is asynchronous, the system must initiate retries based on the service's quality-of-service requirements.
+Solution Error Handling and Recovery Strategy Error handling must be performed in the remote service because the message is effectively handed off to the remote system in a "fire-and-forget" manner. • Recovery -Because this pattern is asynchronous, the system must initiate retries based on the service's quality-of-service requirements.
 For outbound messaging, Salesforce initiates retries if no positive acknowledgment is received from the outbound listener within the timeout period, up to 24 hours.
 The retry interval increases exponentially over time, starting with 15-second intervals and ending with 60-minute intervals.
 The timeout period can be extended to seven days by request to Salesforce support, but automatic retries are limited to 24 hours.
 All failed messages after 24 hours are placed in a queue and administrators must monitor this queue for any messages exceeding the 24-hour delivery period and retry manually, if necessary.
-For custom Apex callouts, a custom retry mechanism must be built if the quality-of-service requirements warrant it.
-Platform Events Error handling-Error handling must be performed by the remote service because the event is effectively handed off to the remote system for further processing.
+Platform Events • Error handling -Error handling must be performed by the remote service because the event is effectively handed off to the remote system for further processing.
 Because this pattern is asynchronous, the remote system handles message queuing, processing, and error handling.
 Additionally, platform events aren't processed within database transactions.
 As a result, published platform events can't be rolled back within a transaction. • Recovery -Because this pattern is asynchronous, the remote system must initiate retries based on the service's quality-of-service requirements.
 The replay ID associated with each event is atomic and increases with every published event.
 This ID can be used replay the stream from a specific event (for example, based upon the last successfully captured event).
 High-volume platform event messages are stored for 72 hours (three days).
 You can retrieve past event messages when using CometD clients to subscribe to a channel.